Since you’re searching for a hack squat alternative, I’ll assume a few things are true about you.

 - Rest the bar across your traps and keep tight hold of the bar.

-- Step back from the rack and place your feet roughly shoulder-width apart.
+- Step back from the rack and place your feet flat on the floor, roughly shoulder-width apart.

 - In this stance, your toes should point slightly outwards rather than straight ahead.

 - Brace your abs before starting the descent.